-A quantum mechanical extension of the Smoluchowski equation valid in the low-temperature regime is known as the quantum Smoluchowski equation (QSE), which treats QLT effects in the framework of the Markovian approximation.^{48,49,64-67} However, because QLT corrections are in principle non-Markovian as shown in eq 8b, when we lower the bath temperature or we study a system with high energy, the QSE becomes inaccurate.
-In contrast, the (MS-)LT-QSE can describe non-Markovian terms that is necessary to satisfy the QFD theorem, the (MS-)LT-QSE is applicable to a wider range of physical conditions than the QSE, as shown in Appendix C. For electron transfer problems with harmonic PESs, an extension of the Smoluchowski equation to multistate systems has been carried out as the Zusman equation (ZE).^{50,51,68,69} However, the original ZE theory does not treat quantum dynamical effects from electronic states properly, as shown in Appendix D. The MS-SE can be regarded as a generalization of the ZE for arbitrary PESs with describing the quantum dynamical effects from the electric states accurately.
-The MS-LT-OSE can be regarded as a generalization of the MS-SE with the QLT correction terms.
-Several extensions of the ZE theory valid in the lowtemperature regime have been carried out as the following: The generalized ZE is constructed as an extension of the quantum Smoluchowski equation to multistate systems.70 In the modified ZE theory^{52} and stochastic ZE theory,71 the effects of non-Markovian QLT terms are incorporated using an integral-differential equation similar to that used in secondorder perturbation theories and using a stochastic differential equation, respectively.
-In contrast, the MS-LT-QSE is a non-Markovian, nonperturbative, and deterministic approach in the framework of the HEOM formalism.
-Note that when the diabatic PESs of the system are harmonic, the MS-LT-QSE gives the same result as the HEOM for a reduced electronic system with an overdamped Brownian/Drude spectral density.^{35,39} In Appendices A and B, we also present a stochastic Liouville description of the (MS-)LT-QSE and Langevin description of the LT-QSE, respectively.
+A quantum mechanical extension of the Smoluchowski equation valid in the low-temperature regime is known as the quantum Smoluchowski equation (OSE), which treats OLT effects in the framework of the Markovian approximation [48, 49, 64-67].
+However, because QLT corrections are in principle non-Markovian as shown in Eq.
+(8b), when we lower the bath temperature or we study a system with high energy, the QSE becomes inaccurate.
+Contrastingly, the (MS-)LT-OSE can describe non-Markovian terms that is necessary to satisfy the QFD theorem, the (MS-)LT-QSE is applicable to a wider range of physical conditions than the QSE, as shown in Appendix C. For electron transfer problems with harmonic PESs, an extension of the Smoluchowski equation to multistate systems has been carried out as the Zusman equation (ZE) [50, 51, 68, 69].
+However, the original ZE theory does not treat quantum dynamical effects from electronic states properly, as shown in Appendix D. The MS-SE can be regarded as a generalization of the ZE for arbitrary PESs with describing the quantum dynamical effects from the electric states accurately.
+The MS-LT-QSE can be regarded as a generalization of the MS-SE with the QLT correction terms.
+Several extensions of the ZE theory valid in the low-temperature regime have been carried out as the following: The generalized ZE is constructed as an extension of the quantum Smoluchowski equation to multi-state systems [70].
+In the modified ZE theory [52] and stochastic ZE theory [71], the effects of non-Markovian QLT terms are incorporated using an integral-differential equation similar to that used in secondorder perturbation theories and using a stochastic differential equation, respectively.
+Contrastingly, the MS-LT-QSE is a non-Markovian, non-perturbative, and deterministic approach in the framework of the HEOM formalism.
+Note that when the diabatic PESs of the system are harmonic, the MS-LT-OSE gives the same result as the HEOM for a reduced electronic system with an overdamped Brownian/Drude spectral density [35, 39].
+In Appendices A and B, we also present a stochastic Liouville description of the (MS-)LT-QSE and Langevin description of the LT-QSE, respectively.

-3. NUMERICAL RESULTS
+III.
+NUMERICAL RESULTS

-In principle, with the (MS-)LT-QFPE, we are able to calculate various physical quantities with any desired accuracy by adjusting the number of low-temperature correction terms, while the (MS-)LT-QSE is sufficient for computing physical quantities under overdamped conditions.
-Here, we first examine the validity of eqs 11 and 17 by presenting the results obtained from numerical integrations of these equations in the case of a Brownian oscillator, for which exact solutions are known.
-Then, we demonstrate the applicability of these equations by using them to compute the population dynamics and transient absorption spectrum for a multistate double-well system.
+In principle, with the (MS-)LT-QFPE, we are able to calculate various physical quantities with any desired accuracy by adjusting the number of low temperature corrections terms, while the (MS-)LT-QSE is sufficient for computing physical quantities under overdamped conditions.
+Here, we first examine the validity of Eqs.
+(11) and (17) by presenting the results obtained from numerical integrations of these equations in the case of a Brownian oscillator, for which exact solutions are known.
+Then, we demonstrate the applicability of these equations by using them to compute the population dynamics and transient absorption spectrum for a multi-state double-well system.

-3.1.
-Single-State Case: Brownian Oscillator.
+A. Single-State Case: Brownian Oscillator

 Here, we consider the case of a single PES described by the harmonic potential

-$$U(q) = \frac{\hbar\omega_0}{2}q^2 \tag{20}$$
+$$U(q) = \frac{\hbar\omega_0}{2}q^2. \tag{20}$$

-The validity of the reduced equation of motion for a non-Markovian system can be examined by comparing the results obtained from a set of numerical tests (non-Markovian tests) to the analytically derived solution in the case of the Brownian oscillator.32
+The validity of the reduced equation of motion for a non-Markovian system can be examined by comparing the results obtained from a set of numerical tests (non-Markovian tests) to the analytically derived solution in the case of the Brownian oscillator [32].

 First, we study the equilibrium distribution function in the case of the above harmonic potential.
-For this PES, we have the following analytical expression for the equilibrium distribution:^{47,57} is the mean square of the coordinate q, and
+For this PES, we have the following analytical expression for the equilibrium distribution [47, 57]:

-$$f(q) = \frac{1}{\sqrt{2\pi \langle q^2 \rangle{\beta,\zeta}}} e^{-q^2/2 \langle q^2 \rangle{\beta,\zeta}}$$ (21)
+$$f(q) = \frac{1}{\sqrt{2\pi\langle q^2\rangle{\beta,\zeta}}} e^{-q^2/2\langle q^2\rangle{\beta,\zeta}}.$$ (21)

-Here
+Here,